direct to content

 History

-The Drenthe was a newly built ship of the line of 64 pieces.
-She left for the Mediterranean on December 13, 1783 in the squadron of Vice Admiral Pieter van Reynst.
-The squadron arrived at the Malaga roadstead on January 11, 1784, where they stayed for 10 days.
+The Drenthe was a newly built ship of the line of 64 cannon.
+It left for the Mediterranean on December 13, 1783 in the squadron of vice admiral Pieter van Reynst.
+The squadron arrived at the Malaga roads on January 11th, 1784, where they stayed for ten days.

-The squadron sailed further into the Gulf of Narbonne with destination Toulon when a heavy storm unexpectedly broke out during the night of 2 to 3 February.
+The squadron sailed further into the Gulf of Narbonne, destined for Toulon, when a heavy storm unexpectedly broke out during the night between 2 and 3 February.

-All ships except the frigate Medea were seriously damaged.
+All ships, except the frigate Medea, were seriously damaged.
 The flagship Vrijheid was stranded, fortunately temporarily, on the coast of Minorca.
-The Admiral de Ruyter lost his top gear.
+The Admiral de Ruyter lost its top rigging.
 The ship Prins Willem threatened to be shattered several times on the rocks of the island of Minorca.
-The Province of North Holland lost its masts.
-The battered ship wandered rudderless for days.
+The Noord-Holland lost its masts.
+The battered ship wandered around directionless for days.

 Description